 The AllYouNeed Hotel is a great value option for those looking to stay in Munich during Oktoberfest.

-It’s located just a few minutes from the Oktoberfest grounds and offers guests simple but comfortable accommodations at a fraction of the cost of other hotels in the area.
+It’s just a few minutes from the Oktoberfest grounds and offers guests simple but comfortable accommodations at a fraction of the cost of other hotels in the area.

 7. The Tent Hotel